luckypackets/fractalrust/readme.md

 - **Interactive navigation** with keyboard controls
 - **Multiple display modes** - Interactive, Auto-generation, and Equation Editor
 - **Responsive UI** that adapts to terminal size
+- **Dynamic resize handling** - Fractal automatically adjusts when terminal is resized
+- **Smart centering** - Fractal stays centered with padding when terminal is larger than needed

 ### ⚡ High Performance
 - **Multi-threaded computation** using Rayon for parallel processing